 The Company is managed by ACM, pursuant to a management agreement.
 The management fees are determined based on gross equity raised.
-Therefore, management fees increase when we raise capital and decline when we repurchase previously issued stock and liquidation distributions as approved and so designated by a majority of the Board.
+Therefore, management fees increase when we raise capital and decline when we repurchase previously issued stock and distribute liquidation distributions as approved and so designated by a majority of the Board.
 However, because the management fee rate decreases to 0.75% per annum for gross equity raised in excess of \$1.0 billion pursuant to the management agreement, the effective management fee rate declines as equity is raised.
-The cost of repurchased stock and any dividends specifically designated by the Board as liquidation dividends will reduce the amount of gross equity raised used to calculate the monthly management fee.
+The cost of repurchased stock and any dividends specifically designated by the Board as liquidation dividends distributions will reduce the amount of gross equity raised used to calculate the monthly management fee.
 Realized and unrealized gains and losses do not affect the amount of gross equity raised.
-At March 31, 2024 and March 31, 2023, the effective management fee, prior to management fees waived, was 0.93% and 0.94% based on gross equity raised of \$4,230,648 and \$3,965,947, respectively.
-During each of the three months ended March 31, 2024 and March 31, 2023 ACM voluntarily waived management fees of \$1,650 (see Note 14 - Related Party Transactions).
+At March 31, 2024 June 30, 2024 and March 31, 2023 June 30, 2023, the effective management fee, prior to management fees waived, was 0.93% and 0.94% based on gross equity raised of \$4,230,648 \$4,230,675 and \$3,965,947, \$4,042,078, respectively.
+During each of the three and six months ended March 31, 2024 June 30, 2024 and March 31, 2023 June 30, 2023 ACM voluntarily waived management fees of \$1,650 \$(1,650) and \$3,300, respectively (see Note 14 - Related Party Transactions).